sandeshjangam/restore-chitra/README.md

 ## About the project

-I noticed that there is a significant surge in AI applications.
-Many developers are using NextJS and a few 3rd-party APIs to create AI applications.
+I noticed that there is a significant surge in AI applications build by NextJS & 3rd-party APIs.
+No doubt, NextJS is a great framework and developers love it.
+But,

 ***I thought, why not Laravel & React?***